fiskaltrust/rollout-doc/information-sources/knowledge-base.md

 ## Explanation

-A knowledge base is typically a collection of articles that contain images and text.
+A knowledge base is typically a collection of articles that contains images and text.
 In the help section of the fiskaltrust.Portal PosDealers or PosOperators will find knowledge base articles.
 These articles are based on those questions, that our customer success team answers most frequently.

-You, as a PosDealers or PosOperator, can browse these articles to learn more about fiskaltrusts products or services or how to solve related problems.
+You, as a PosDealer or a PosOperator, can browse these articles to learn more about fiskaltrusts products or services or how to solve related problems.

 You can avoid possible waiting times with a support request if you **first visit the knowledge base** in the fiskaltrust.Portal when you have a problem and see if your problem has already been described and a solution explained.